Intro

 Dano Qualls

-I am Muirén, and my specific focus with 🧙🏾♀️Spelkast🪄, is leveraging the potential of MIDI 2.0, to enable a flexible, highly adaptive cyber-physical framework for cooperative creation, community relationship management, and seamlessly immersive participatory performance.
+I am Muirén, and my specific focus with 🧙🏾♀️SpelKast🪄, is leveraging the potential of MIDI 2.0, to enable a flexible, highly adaptive cyber-physical framework for cooperative creation, community relationship management, and seamlessly immersive experience.

 Foundational specifications for MIDI 2.0 were released in February 2020, which allowed MIDI Association members, including Operating System companies, to start practical implementation of the MIDI 2.0 specification.